Steve-Desilets/Experimentation_with_Concurrency_in_Go/README.md

-Accordingly, the data scientist in this study created the "web_crawling_and_scraping" Go script included within this repository to crawl across the Wikipedia pages for the following topics and scrape information from them: Robotics, Robot Reinforcement Learning, Robot Operating System, Intelligent Agent, Software Agent, Robotic Process Automation, Chatbot, Applications of Artificial Intelligence, and Android (Robot).
-For each of these webpages, the data scientist extracted the webpage's title, the webpage's URL, and the text from the body of the webpage.
-The Go program then compiled this data into a JSON for each webpage and exported all the scraped data into the "scrapedOutputGo" output julia file.

 If I were the data scientist making a recommendation to the leadership team of this company based on the findings of this study, I likely would recommend that the company begin leveraging Go instead of Python for its data engineering projects.
 That's because previous experiments at this company (as described in the Command_Line_Applications and Benchmarking-Project Github repositories) have proven that Go is a much faster language computationally than Python is.
 Given that Go can also produce equally excellent outputs when crawling and scraping the internet, Go should be the data engineering language of choice for this company.